xaviervia/tessellation/packages/tessellation/README.md

 # Library for Tessellation

 Tessellation is a Redux-inspired architecture for applications, front-end or otherwise.
+It is one of the simplest ways to get started with React.
+Like Redux, it makes a clear separation between the state management in the store and the components, making it possible for your components to be stateless functions; but it doesn’t require a `connect`, so it’s easier for beginners and it makes bootstrapping a new app very straightforward.

-This library provides a simple wrapper for the Redux store that incorporates support for [Tessellation’s Effect Wiring API](https://github.com/xaviervia/tessellation#effect-wiring-api), which means that no extra setup around the Redux store is needed for hooking side effects following this API.
+This library provides a simple wrapper for a Redux-like store that incorporates support for [Tessellation’s Effect Wiring API](https://github.com/xaviervia/tessellation#effect-wiring-api).
+Please refer to the [complete thesis](https://github.com/xaviervia/tessellation) for more details on the why and how of this architecture.

 ## Installation